 Interaction of Body, Soul, and Spirit

-Before we discuss the interaction or the relationship between body, soul, and spirit, I thought it would be very helpful to discuss the mind and heart of humans.
-These terms are used in the Bible to refer to a variety of things and therefore is important to understand what they are.
+Before discussing the interaction or the relationship between body, soul, and spirit, I thought it would be beneficial to discuss the mind and heart.
+These terms are used in the Bible to refer to various things, and therefore is vital to understand what they are.

-The word mind refers to the center of intellectual activity in humans.
+The mind refers to the center of intellectual activity in humans.
 The King James translation of the Bible translated many Hebrew words into the English word mind.
 For example, the Hebrew word for heart was translated to mind (Numbers 16:28), which identified the idea of the human will.
-Genesis 23:8 was translated using the word mind to identify the act of making a decision.
-The Hebrew word for soul in Deuteronomy 18:6 was translated to mind to identify the concept of the desire of the soul or person.
+The term “mind” in Genesis 23:8 identified the act of making a decision.
+The Hebrew word for soul in Deuteronomy 18:6 identified the concept of desire.
 See also Philippians 1:27, Hebrews 12:3, and Acts 14:2.
-The word mind also referred to the Hebrew word for spirit.

 The Hebrew people did not attempt to separate the human being into components such as body, soul, and spirit.
-Hebrews considered the human being to be one entity with no distinguishable parts.
-This is why the doctrine of the Trinity is better seen in the New Testament than in the Old.
-Therefore, the heart, mind, soul, and spirit were in effect the same.
+Instead, the Hebrews considered humans to be one entity with no distinguishable parts.
+Therefore, the heart, mind, soul, and spirit sometimes referred to the same concept regarding humans

-The heart was also considered to be the center of the moral and spiritual life.
-This refers to a major concept called the conscience (there was no Hebrew word for conscience).
-The conscience is where our sense of right, wrong, good, and bad resides.
+The heart is thought to be the center of moral and spiritual life, i.e., the human conscience.
+The conscience is where our sense of right, wrong, sound, and bad resides.

 The Importance of the Heart Model

 The concept of the human heart is very important in understanding how we deal with things and how our belief and faith systems work.
 Consider the following scripture.